Contact the Sunday Star-Times

 Advertising enquiries

-For advertising enquiries, phone Steve Hutton on 09 925 9657 or email steve.hutton@fairfaxmedia.co.nz
+For advertising enquiries, phone Steven Hutton on 09 925 9657 or email steven.hutton@fairfaxmedia.co.nz

 Bevan Hurley - Chief News Director 09 925 9934 bevan.hurley@fairfaxmedia.co.nz